laylacodes/terminalsite-main/README.md

 ### layla.shell v.2

-This is the 2nd version of my terminal-like link page/interactive resume to learn more about me 💜 It uses basic Linux commands like: ls, whoami, cat, clear, and a few commands of my own
+This is the 2nd version of my terminal-like link page/interactive resume to learn more about me 💜 (v.1 was my beautifulsoooop repo)
+It uses basic Linux commands like: ls, whoami, cat, clear, and a few commands of my own

 (There's a bug with the random cat pix, I'm trying to figure it out lol)